-As parents of kids with special needs, we want our kids to enjoy the same activities that other kids do—but in reality, it doesn't always happen.
+As parents of kids with disabilities, we want our kids to enjoy the same activities that other kids do—but in reality, it doesn't always happen.
 My son has been turned away from programs and recreational activities, as have the children of many distressed parents I hear from.
 So I asked the CEO of Kids Included Together (KIT) Torrie Dunlap, to share a practical list with how-tos.
 This nonprofit teaches inclusive models to YMCAs, Boys & Girls Clubs, city recreation programs and preschools, among others.
 Serving more than 20,000 people a year, KIT has worked in 45 states and 10 countries.
 Clearly, they know what they are doing.

 If you are a children's program or event coordinator, camp director, coach or teacher, please, take a few minutes to read this—especially if you have hesitated to accommodate a child with disabilities.